 Keep piles of clothes, paper, and other things off of your floor.
 Brown recluse spiders especially love to nestle in these places.
 Most often bites occur when someone picks up or puts on a clothing garment where a spider has been hiding.

 Keep your home clean and free from debris.
 Clear out any spiderwebs you see around your home.

-- Seal all openings to your home.
 Caulk around windows and doors, as necessary.
 Check all of the openings every 6 months and re-caulk as necessary.

 Glue traps are excellent for catching pests, especially spiders and mice (and I’ve even used them for a snake that wound up in our basement–sometimes I feel like we live on Funny Farm).
 They fold up in a box (so you won’t accidentally get one stuck to the bottom of your foot) and can be placed discreetly behind furniture up against the baseboards.
 According to experts, glue traps are the single best way to get rid of your spider population.
 But be careful when moving them around…brown recluse spiders are said to be able to go without food or water for up to 6 months, so even when they are on the glue board they are most likely still alive.

 Diatomaceous Earth is actually a food-grade product that some people take as a supplement…so it is obviously entirely safe to use in your home!
 It is used on an assortment of pests, including bed bugs, but it is one of the only products that has found to be extremely effective at killing brown recluse spiders.
 Diatomaceous Earth is best applied using a duster (we purchased this one).
 It is messy and takes some getting used to applying, but it is especially effective in attics, crawlspaces, closets basements, and inside wall outlets (all the places brown recluse spiders love to hide).
 Please note: Diatomaceous Earth does not kill brown recluse spiders on contact, rather it takes a while for it take effect.